-Once the entire screen length (end handles, truss frame sections and engine) has been assembled final alignment of the blades can begin.
+Once the entire screed length (end handles, truss frame sections and engine) has been assembled, final alignment of the blades can begin.
 Use the following procedure for blade alignment.

-- 1. Place screed ends on a flat wooden support.
-Reference Figure 20. - At approximately 1-inch (2.54 cm.) out from the leading edge from the screed blade, drive a nail into the wooden support.
-Nail should be on outside of support. - 3.
+- 1. Place the screed ends on a flat wooden support.
+Reference Figure 19. - At approximately 1 inch (2.54 cm) out from the leading edge of the screed blade, drive a nail into the wooden support.
+The nail should be on the outside of the support. - 3.
 Attach a piece of string to the nail by tying a knot around the nail. - 4.
-Strech the string line as tight as possible and connect it to the nail at the other end of screed by tying a knot around the nail. - 5.
+Stretch the string line as tight as possible and connect it to the nail at the other end of the screed by tying a knot around the nail. - 5.
 Make sure that the nail is contacting each support at the point of blade contact. - 6.
 Use a short, flat piece of metal or wood as a gauge to compare the string to the bottom surface of the screed blade and bullfloat blades at the splice point.